 Buttons from Chinese garments were found at both excavation sites.
 Some of the Chinese men continued to wear traditional attire while working in their fields, but others wore Western clothing when out in public, in part because this reduced the chances of being bothered by the Chinese inspector.

 In their spare time, the Chinese gardeners enjoyed playing fantan, a game that utilized white and black glass gaming pieces.
 Many of the centuries-old Chinese coins recovered were probably used in gambling.

 The men also drank imported wine, American beer, and many enjoyed occasionally smoking opium.
 Laws were passed making opium use illegal, but many immigrants continued to use the substance.

 Small Chinese medicine bottles were also found, indicating a continued reliance on traditional medicines.

 When we conducted the work beneath Spruce Street in the 1990s, elderly neighborhood residents stopped by and recalled watching the gardeners at work as late as the 1930s.
 Eventually, the men retired and lived in a set of buildings in the area that was torn down in the 1960s during Tucson’s ill-fated Urban Renewal Project.
 Archaeologist James Ayres documented the contents of these structures, and Florence and Robert Lister later wrote The Chinese of Early Tucson, a book available in local libraries.
 The Promise of Gold Mountain is a website documenting Tucson’s Chinese history and heritage.

 The archaeological projects discussed in this blog were funded by the City of Tucson.
 The Rio Nuevo report discussing the Carrillo Well and its artifacts is available online.
-A PDF of the Spruce Street excavations is available through Archaeology Southwest.
+A PDF of the Spruce Street excavations is available for purchase.
 The featured image at the top of this post is from the 1900 US Census of Tucson.